 When planning where a pathway should be offered, students' campus preferences are important to take into account.
 If your institution has campuses that students do not use interchangeably, then the enrollment is split between these campuses.
-Understanding the Enrollment Health across campuses can help you manage sustainability in pathway access.
+Understanding Enrollment Health across campuses can help you manage sustainability in pathway access.

 Enrollment Health Across Campuses

 The same Enrollment Health calculation is used above but split the pathway’s students across their preferred campuses.

 Example: an institution with 2 Campuses (A & B), with a 4 year (8 terms) pathway with 128 assigned students.
 Campus A has 10 students and Campus B has 118 students.